independent performer Resources & guidelines

 At HVC shows, our #1 priority is to do no harm.
 Secondarily, we aim to entertain.
 Please familiarize yourself with the info on this page to help us with these priorities. |

 - DO NO HARM: When you step onstage, it's assumed that you agree to our priority to do no harm to audience members, particularly for marginalized, non-dominant groups.
 We recommend staying out of potentially problematic subject matters, particularly with regards to race, gender, ability, sexual orientation, etc. Especially if you're a newer performer, avoiding challenging topics altogether could set you and the audience up for maximum joy and ease.
-In order to support each other in this goal, we have a Procedure for Calling In & Redirection.
-See more below.

 - DRESS RESPECTFULLY FOR SHOWS: Please dress thoughtfully, neatly, and comfortably.
 Unless your show has a particular costume or dress code, we suggest business casual.
 You want to be able to play any character, from a princess to a pig.
 Maybe also a pig princess.
 You don't want to accidentally flash anyone when you bend over or sit down.
 Your appearance should show respect for the stage and the audience's time, money, and attention.